sh3bu/CTF-writeups/Notes from Books/Hacking API's/README.md

 - [ ] HMAC - It is primarily used by AWS. [`HMAC(data+secret_key)`]
 - [ ] OAUTH token

-# CHAPTER 6 : ATTACKING API's
+# PART III : ATTACKING API's

 ## Discovering API's -